squidfunk/mkdocs-material/docs/plugins/optimize.md

 ### How it works

-The plugin scans your [`docs` directory][mkdocs.docs_dir] for media files and assets, optimizing them automatically in order to reduce the final size of your [`site` directory][mkdocs.site_dir].
+The plugin scans the [`docs` directory][mkdocs.docs_dir] for media files and assets, optimizing them automatically in order to reduce the final size of the [`site` directory][mkdocs.site_dir].
 This leads to faster loading times as you ship less bytes to your users, as well as a smaller download for [offline-capable documentation].